 Click here to check out the very best 3-hour secret food tour in Bologna.
 It’s “Italian-approved” – a local guide will walk you through secret alleys, markets and Italian trattorias to discover the best food in Bologna and Emilia Romagna.

-The Central and Southern regions have different kinds of Italian Christmas food which revolve around pasta served with a rich (and delicious) sauce.
+The Central and Southern regions have different kinds of Italian Christmas dishes, which revolve around pasta served with a rich (and delicious) sauce.

-The coastal regions usually serve traditional Italian Christmas food with fish and seafood.
+The coastal regions usually serve traditional Italian Christmas dishes with fish and seafood.

-In my region, Campania, for example, we eat Spaghetti con le vongole (spaghetti with clams).
+In my region, Campania, we eat Spaghetti con le vongole (spaghetti with clams).
 It is one of the staples of our traditional Christmas diner menu.

-In Lazio you will find Pasta e broccoli in brodo di arzilla which is pasta served with Romanesco broccoli and thornback ray meat.
+In Lazio you will find Pasta e broccoli in brodo di arzilla.
+It is is pasta served with Romanesco broccoli and thornback ray meat.

 In Calabria (and also on the Amalfi Coast) you should order Spaghetti con alici and mollica, served with anchovies and breadcrumbs.

 While in Sicily, make sure you eat a dish my parents absolutely love: Pasta con le sarde, made with sardines.

 If you love Italian risotto, make sure you do not miss Risotto al radicchio in Veneto, made with fresh chicory.

 One of our favorite dishes in Veneto is also Risotto all’Amarone (which is served throughout the year).
 They make it with Amarone della Valpolicella wine, produced in Valpolicella, not far from Verona.